mwwojcik/airline-reservation-system/readme.md

 Design Level Event Storming is a technique for discovering the complexity of a closed business area - a single bounded context.
 This process focused on vertical exploration of the area.
 Its purpose is to discover existing business rules.

-This technique applies to bounded contexts with complex business logic .
+This technique should be applied to bounded contexts with complex business logic .

-In the case of Airline Reservation System this process will be carried out for Core Domain Business Context - Ticket Management.
+In the case of Airline Reservation System this process will be carried out for Core Domain business context - Ticket Management.
+This is the place where we expect complex business rules.

 <a href="https://raw.githubusercontent.com/mwwojcik/airline-reservation-system/master/img/air-design-level-ticket-management-init.jpg" target="_blank">Show picture</a>
 ![](img/air-design-level-ticket-management-init.jpg)